Distinguished Terrapin Award

 - Nominees must reflect the core values of UMD and SPH.

-- Nominees must be able to attend the dean’s dinner.
+- Nominees must be able to attend the School of Public Health Annual Awards Ceremony on April 30, 2021 (taking place virtually).

 Nominations are reviewed by the School of Public Health’s Distinguished Terrapin Award Selection Committee comprised of the dean, assistant dean for development, two department chairs, a dean’s council member, and previous winners.

-Up to four awardees are selected.
+Up to four awardees are selected each year, one per category of volunteer, alumnus/na, community partner and former faculty or staff member.
 Though a person may only win once, nominations will carry over into the next year so long as nominees remain eligible.